TinkeringEngr/kivy_sandbox/README.md

 # kivy_sandbox
-dynamically reload code into a Kivy GUI
+Dynamically reload code into a Kivy GUI